virtual-labs/exp-concrete-class-model-au/experiment/procedure.md

 Experiment 3 recap: The datatype of attributes and the signature of the methods were identified for every class.
 The relationship between classes was defined to construct the class diagram.

+#### Steps for Concrete Class Model experiment

-Now, the steps to implement the conceptual class Customer is as follows:
+Now, the steps for current experiment to implement the conceptual class Customer is as follows:

 Step 1: Complete the class diagram for the customer based on the following rules .